 - 3.38 Prior to each ordinary meeting of the Council, the General Manager may arrange a pre-meeting briefing session to brief Councillors on business to be considered at the meeting.
-Pre-meeting briefing sessions may also be held for extraordinary meetings of the Council and meetings of Committees of the Council. - 3.39 Pre-meeting briefing sessions are to be held in the absence of the public. - 3.40 The General Manager or a member of staff nominated by the General Manager is to preside at pre-meeting briefing sessions. - 3.41 Councillors must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal Council or Committee meeting at which the item of business is to be considered. - 3.42 Councillors (including the Mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of a briefing at a pre-meeting briefing session, in the same way that they are required to do so at a Council or Committee meeting.
+Pre-meeting briefing sessions may also be held for extraordinary meetings of the Council and meetings of Committees of the Council. - 3.39 Pre-meeting briefing sessions are to be held in the absence of the public and a person must not live stream or use an audio recorder, video camera, mobile phone or any other device to make a recording of the proceedings or a pre-meeting briefing session without the prior authorisation of the Council or the Committee. - 3.40 The General Manager or a member of staff nominated by the General Manager is to preside at premeeting briefing sessions. - 3.41 Councillors must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal Council or Committee meeting at which the item of business is to be considered. - 3.42 Councillors (including the Mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of a briefing at a pre-meeting briefing session, in the same way that they are required to do so at a Council or Committee meeting.
 The Council is to maintain a written record of all conflict of interest declarations made at pre-meeting briefing sessions and how the conflict of interest was managed by the Councillor who made the declaration.